 In the world of cryptocurrency, where volatility is the norm, upcoming decisions of the Bank of Japan (BOJ) raise considerable concerns among investors.
 A BOJ meeting will be held on 18-19 December 2025, where interest rates are expected to rise to 0.75% – the highest since 1995.
-Experts and analysts, including those from the X platform (formerly Twitter), warn that this may cause significant declines in the bitcoin market (BTC).
-Based on the historical data and mechanisms of the global financial system, let's look at why this decision can introduce greater volatility in the cryptocurrency market.
+Experts and analysts, including those from the platform X (formerly Twitter), warn that this may cause significant declines in the bitcoin market (BTC).
+On the basis of historical data and mechanisms of the global financial system, let us look at why this decision can introduce greater volatility in the cryptocurrency market.

 Historical Reactions of Bitcoin to BOJ Increases